adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 Perhaps more interestingly, the&nbsp;[`link`&nbsp;Bookshop component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/link)&nbsp;uses the&nbsp;[`<browser-window>`&nbsp;web component](https://www.zachleat.com/web/browser-window/)&nbsp;and is editable without any configuration or introspection into the web component’s code — and this example demonstrates re-rendering compatibility with <a target="_blank" rel="noopener noreferrer" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM">Shadow DOM</a> web components too.

 Any changes to the&nbsp;`link`&nbsp;URL are automatically reflected in the web component and the screenshot with favicon are updated accordingly.

+### Current Limitations

+Shortcodes are not supported in Bookshop components.
+Guarding the [shortcode with `env_bookshop_live`](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/live-fallbacks/) is not yet a viable workaround.
+This is a [Liquid limitation](https://liquidjs.com/tutorials/options.html#Strict) with parsing unknown shortcode names that we hope to fix soon.
+Try to switch your shortcode to use a filter instead and it will work fine.

 ## That’s it!